-Building a Serverless JAMStack app with FaunaDB: Part 2
+Building a Serverless JAMStack app with Fauna: Part 2

 In my experience with enterprise application development, the pattern I’ll illustrate in this series fits a wide range of collaborative apps.
 Most apps have some form of login, and once users are identified, they’re able to participate in a particular set of shared workspaces, depending on who they are.
 For example, players and coaches can collaborate with each other on game plans in one workspace, while coaches make roster decisions in a separate workspace only they can access.
 This same pattern repeats itself across application domains, from photo sharing to options trading.